SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-10-07-building-your-game-for-multiple-platforms-with-uwp.markdown

 This solves 90% of the most common issues you find when working with multiple devices with different capabilities and hardware (just look at Android, with so many ways to interact with a device, assuming you know which device it is you are running on).

-That is not to say every device is the same, each will have specific requirements and bespoke elements, however the UWP platform caters for this through extensions.&nbsp; The beauty of this is that if you write code for one extension (such as the HoloLens room detection capabilities), it is safely managed against any other platform and wo not break the solution if is it not running on that device.&nbsp; The UWP platform also provides specific routines for testing capabilities, write it for one platform and all other platforms will simply say Yes, or No if they support it.
+That is not to say every device is the same, each will have specific requirements and bespoke elements, however the UWP platform caters for this through extensions.
+The beauty of this is that if you write code for one extension (such as the HoloLens room detection capabilities), it is safely managed against any other platform and wo not break the solution if is it not running on that device.
+The UWP platform also provides specific routines for testing capabilities, write it for one platform and all other platforms will simply say Yes, or No if they support it.

 > Extensions allow you to write code for a specific device family which will run but not execute on other platforms, without breaking the project.

-&nbsp;

 This breaks down to two simple facts:

-- When writing for Windows, you only need to write for Windows, not for each platform, family, revision, product.&nbsp; It is one solution.
+- When writing for Windows, you only need to write for Windows, not for each platform, family, revision, product.
+It is one solution.
 - Extensions for each platform (should you wish to customise a platform) are written completely safely, without complex workarounds or code branching.

 * * *